Conjugacy of unimodular pisot substitutions subshifts to domain exchanges: Basic definitions

-We say that an endomorphism is {\em primitive} whenever its incidence matrix is primitive ({\em i.e.}, when it has a power with strictly positive coefficients).
+We say that an endomorphism is {\em primitive} whenever its incidence matrix is primitive ({i.e.}, when it has a power with strictly positive coefficients).
 The Perron's theorem tells that the dominant eigenvalue is a real simple root of the characteristic polynomial and is strictly greater than the modulus of any other eigenvalue.
+Such eigenvalue with its eigenvectors are called {\em Perron number} and {\em Perron eigenvectors}.